Skip to Content

 Technically, this might be considered cheating because this place is not open to the public, except for one day every year but, in our opinion, this is good enough to make it to this list of hidden gems in Hong Kong.
 Shek Kwu Chao is probably Hong Kong’s least visited island, mainly because it’s home to a rehab clinic.
 What makes the island special are the fascinating Roman baths that were built for the patients, the untouched nature, and the endless stretch of greenery on the island.

-If you happen to be in Hong Kong in November, keep your eyes open; you might be one of the few lucky visitors that get the chance to see this pristine island.
+If you happen to be in Hong Kong in November, keep your eyes open; you might be one of the few lucky visitors who get the chance to see this pristine island.

 Wong Nai Chung Reservoir